 Right around noontime here at the Treefort, you can see people lining up at the microwave to heat their soup.
 It’s such an easy lunch to pack!
-This soup just happens to be the Mack Daddy of them all: It gets protein from the beans and that zesty flavor that only our Southwest Ranch Dressing can add.
+This soup just happens to be the Mack Daddy of them all: It gets protein from the beans and that zesty flavor that only our Zesty Ranch Dressing can add.
 Make a batch and divide it into containers for the week.
 You will NOT be disappointed.

 What you need

-4 tablespoons Tessemae’s Southwest Ranch Dressing
+3 tablespoons Tessemae's Zesty Ranch

 2 red onions, chopped

 juice of 1 lime

 coarse salt and fresh ground pepper